adam-cyclones/ForgeRock-JS-SDK-walkthrough/README.md

 - Commits should always be written after asking yourself the question; WHY not WHAT

 ## Design
-My choices will be simple as possible, where I can I will remove complexity and add lightness
+My choices will be simple as possible, where I can I will remove complexity

+### DNS
+adams-sdk.app

 ### Styling
 This demo does not aim to provide a styled solution which you would then need to unpick, instead I have included in the